 How is foam glass gravel made?

-The conversion of glass powder into foam glass begins with blending glass powder with a foaming agent.
+The conversion of glass powder into foam glass begins by blending glass powder with an environmentally friendly liquid additive.
 This mixture is fed across a continuous belt that carries the material through a tunnel furnace.
-The belt slowly carries powder through the furnace, heating the mixture to 1600°F. As the temperature increases, the glass softens, and gases generated by the foaming agent expand to create suspended bubbles.
+The belt slowly carries powder through the furnace, heating the mixture to 1600°F. As the temperature increases, the glass softens, and gases generated by the liquid additive expand to create suspended bubbles.
 After foaming, the glass is slowly cooled to ambient temperature and the product solidifies to a slab 4x thicker than the original powder bed.
 Cracking occurs due to thermal stress induced by cooling, breaking the slab into smaller chunks, which eventually fall off the end of the belt into a concrete bunker for use.

 Why build with foam glass gravel?

-Foam glass gravel is an incredibly low embodied carbon product that can streamline jobsite complexities and reduce supply chain logistics on site.
-With easy installation, building with Glavel foam glass is a cost effective way to build a healthy building and increase envelope performance, while divesting from petroleum-derived materials.
+Foam glass gravel is incredibly low carbon that is capable of streamlining jobsite complexities and reducing supply chain site logistics.
+With easy installation, building with Glavel foam glass is a cost effective way to build a healthy building and increase envelope performance, while divesting from petrochemicals and formaldehyde.